-5. Activity class x size group x status.
+5. Activity class × size group× status.

 In order to form a stratum in this grouping it is necessary that the minimum requirements in the previous step are met.
 Otherwise, it moves to the next one.

 6. Sector× size group× status.